Two Identities relating Eisenstein series on classical groups: Introduction

 \section{Introduction}

 For simplicity, in order to avoid general notation in this introduction, we describe the two identities in the case of symplectic groups.

-Let $F$ be a number field, and let $\BA$ be its ring of Adeles.
+Let $F$ be a number field, and let $\BA$ be its ring of adeles.
 Let $\tau$ be an irreducible, automorphic, cuspidal representation of $\GL_n(\BA)$.
 Consider, for a positive integer $\ell$, the Speh representation $\Delta(\tau,\ell)$ of $\GL_{n\ell}(\BA)$.
+See Sec.
+1.2 for the precise definition.
 Let $m,i$ be positive integers, and assume that $m$ is even.
-Consider, for a complex number $s$, the parabolic induction
+Consider, for a complex number $s$, the parabolic (normalized) induction